zicoz18/local-subnet-development-tutorial/README.md

 ### Step 5: Interact with precompiles (Optional)

 If you have followed the tutorial as it is, you do not need this part.
-Since in this tutorial we did not add any precompiles to the subnet.
+Since, in this tutorial we did not add any precompiles to the subnet.
 Therefore, this step is optional and helpful only if you are trying to extend your subnet with precompiles.

 To checkout current precompiles provided by Ava Labs refer to [this](https://docs.avax.network/subnets/customize-a-subnet#precompiles).
 There are 3 precompiles shared by Ava Labs at the time this documentation is written.